OPPIDA/CodeSecTools/docs/sast/index.md

 SAST tools use various techniques, including:

-- `Pattern Matching`: It searches for code patterns that match known vulnerabilities.
+- `Pattern Matching`: Finds known-vulnerable code patterns.
+This technique does not require compilation.
-- `Data Flow Analysis`: It tracks data from sources to sinks to identify potential security flaws.
+- `Data Flow Analysis`:: Tracks data from sources to sinks to find security flaws.
+It is more accurate on compiled code but also works on source code.

 The analysis process also depends on the programming language: